Best Options Trading Platforms/Brokers Compared & Reviewed

 The two different types of options broker in the UK are DMA and OTC (over the counter).

-• DMA options trading would generally be more appropriate for sophisticated investors as you can buy and sell options.
+• DMA options trading: This is usually more appropriate for sophisticated investors as you can buy and sell options.
 When you sell an option, losses are potentially unlimited so they are very high risk.
-DMA options through popular brokers like Saxo Markets and Interactive Brokers also allow their clients to trade on more illiquid assets, which would not be appropriate for inexperienced investors as they may not be able to close their positions.
+DMA options through popular brokers like Saxo Markets and Interactive Brokers also allow you to trade on more illiquid assets, which wouldn’t be appropriate for inexperienced investors as they may not be able to close their positions

-• OTC options via spread bets and CFDs through popular brokers like IG or CMC Markets are more common for retail private investors as trading platforms will provide a selection of options on the most liquid and less volatile markets such as large-cap stocks and major indices.
-They may also have higher margin requirements than on exchange options, which reduces the risk for investors but still enables them to buy and sell options online.
+• OTC options: Via spread bets and CFDs through popular brokers like IG or CMC Markets are more common for retail private investors as trading platforms will provide a selection of options on the most liquid and less volatile markets such as large-cap stocks and major indices.
+They may also have higher margin requirements than on exchange options, which reduces your risk but still enables them to buy and sell options online

 •